BikramGhart1/Dharanas/documentation.md

 so reconsidering this ig i will fetch the user objects themselves instead of uid and use pagination to dynamically fetch them or mayb just use local state instead of using react.

+* mar 24
+1. aah more bugs
+2. first fix the state for followers and followings
+3. then pagination
+4. then follow and unfollow button